rieperriton/cs2450remote/journal.md

 MyState is a social media for World Leaders to interact with their subjects and other people.
 Right now we are trying to plan everything out before we start building.
+2/19/2025 (Retro)
+Last week we presented our MyState project pitch.
+Went well, I designed a UI and added to the project architecture page.
+It seems all very overwhelming at this stage but I'm working on things little by little
+2/26/2025
+Created a KanBan for team tasks.
+We also communicate using discord.
+I really am trying to apply my skillset to this group but it seems like people know more than me.
+Software as a group is challenging but thats the real world.
+Working on HTML for a settings and profile editor for MyState.